vojtapolasek/vojtux/docs/handout_en.md

 English language and very active.
 You can find it [here](https://mail.gnome.org/mailman/listinfo/orca-list).

-As we mentioned above, Fegora is based on Fedora distribution.
-Czech website dedicated to this distribution is [here](https://www.mojefedora.cz), official website in english is [here](https://getfedora.org).
+As we mentioned above, Fegora is based on the Fedora distribution.
+You can find a Czech website dedicated to the Fedora distribution [here](https://www.mojefedora.cz), and the official English website [here](https://getfedora.org).

 You can also contact us via e-mail adresses mentioned at the beginning